Article 1. Mission Statement and Objectives

 b) Dues shall be set at a rate so as not to create undue hardship for the members but to allow for funding of Association activities.

-d) No chapter shall not be required to submit any monies to the National Chapter (Chapter1).
+e) No chapter shall be required to submit any monies to the National Chapter (Chapter1).

-a) Elections for Officers shall be held after 24 months of service.
-No Full Member may hold a position as a governing officer without an election.
+a) No Full Member may hold a position as a governing officer without an election.

-b) A Full Member that wishes to be considered for an Officer position must announce themselves as a nominee for consideration no less than 30 days prior to the election.
+b) A Full Member who wishes to be considered for an Officer position must announce themselves as a nominee for consideration no less than 30 days prior to the election.

 c) Any sitting officer that wishes to be considered for re-election shall announce themselves as a nominee for consideration no less than 30 days prior to the election.
 No sitting officer may retain office without a formal election.